clangstonhinton/Home_Sales/README.md

  - Create temporary views of the data
  - Run queries on cached and uncached data and compare the run times
  - Partion the data and leverage parquet formatted data
- - Answer the questions below
+ - Run queries in Spark to answer the questions below

 ### Key Questions & Metrics:
  1. What is the average price for a four-bedroom house solde each year?